-Seminar to work with faculty in applying evidencebased knowledge on social determinants of health in the formation of research, policy, and program development for improving population health and reducing health disparities for Native Hawaiians.
+Seminar to work with faculty in applying evidence-based knowledge on social determinants of health in the formation of research, policy, and program development for improving population health and reducing health disparities for Native Hawaiians.
 A-F only.
 Pre: 201 and 202.
 (Spring only)

-PH 310 Introduction to Epidemiology (3)
+PH 310 Introduction to Epidemiology (3) (pending approval of UHM-2)

 Lecture/discussion on the fundamental principles of epidemiology, exploring patterns of disease, threats to health and EPI methods for prevention, control and treatment.
 PH majors only.
 A-F only.
-Pre: 201, and 210 or MATH 140 or MATH 161 or higher or instructor approval.
+Pre: 201, and 210 or MATH 140X or MATH 161 or higher or instructor approval.